Proof of space: SpaceMint

 In 2015, a paper proposed a cryptocurrency called SpaceMint.
 It attempts to solve some of the practical design problems associated with the pebbling-based PoS schemes.
 In using PoS for decentralized cryptocurrency, the protocol has to be adapted to work in a non-interactive protocol since each individual in the network has to behave as a verifier.

 Chia

 In 2018, a proposed cryptocurrency Chia presented two papers presenting a new protocol based on proof of space and proof of time.

 In February 2021, Chia published a white paper outlining its business and has since launched its mainnet and Chia coin (XCH) using the Proof of Space Time concept.
 The spacetime model of Chia also depends on "plotting" (generation of proof-of-space files) to the storage medium to solve a puzzle.

 Unlike many proof-of-storage cryptocurrencies, Chia plots do not store any useful data.
 Also, Chia's proof-of-time method for plotting has raised concerns over shortened lifespans of solid-state drives due to the intensity of write activity involved in plot generation (typically, plotting occurs on an SSD and then the finished plots are transferred to a hard disk drive for long-term storage).

-Spacemesh

-In 2019, a paper was released by Tal Moran and Ilan Orlov proposing a new protocol based on proof of space-time.

-Spacemesh is unique due to its use of a blockmesh, rather than a blockchain.
-While a blockchain is a chain of single blocks, a blockmesh makes use of a directed acyclic graph (DAG) composed of layers, with each layer containing many blocks.